contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Guidance for counseling victims and offenders is provided at [Abuse: How to Help](https://www.churchofjesuschrist.org/study/manual/abuse-how-to-help?lang=eng).

 In addition to the inspired help of Church leaders, professional counseling may be needed for victims, offenders, and their families.
+Leaders may contact a Family Services office or another trusted resource in the community for assistance.

-In the United States and Canada, leaders may contact a Family Services office for assistance.
-Information about the nearest office is provided in the Church Directory Online (CDOL).
+Leaders in the United States and Canada can find information about the nearest Family Services office in the [Church Directory of Organizations and Leaders (CDOL)](https://cdol.lds.org).
 Leaders can also obtain this information by calling:

 1-800-453-3860, extension 2-1711

 1-801-240-1711

-In other areas, leaders may contact the Family Services specialist or the welfare self-reliance manager through the area office.
+In other areas, leaders can contact the Family Services specialist or the welfare and self-reliance manager through the area office.

 For information about what bishops and stake presidents should do when they learn of any type of abuse, see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line).